mir-dataset-loaders/mirdata/CONTRIBUTING.md

     Attributes:
         track_id (str): track id
         # -- Add any of the dataset specific attributes here

+    Cached Properties:
+        # -- Add any of the dataset specific utils.cached_property properties

+    Properties:
+        # -- Add any of the dataset specific properties

+    Methods:
+        to_jams: converts the track data to jams format

     """
     def __init__(self, track_id, data_home=None):